 - Local Circumstances Calculator for Any Solar Eclipse

-Interactive Google Maps by the National Solar Observatory (NSO) in Boulder, Colorado; click anywhere on the map to find the circumstances of the eclipse there, in local time, along with a description of what you'll see from that spot.
+Interactive Google Map by the National Solar Observatory (NSO) in Boulder, Colorado; click anywhere on the map to find the circumstances of the eclipse there, in local time, along with a description of what you'll see from that spot.

 Maps by Jay Anderson, now retired from the Meteorological Service of Environment Canada.
 Jay is the dean of eclipse climatology and weather prediction and longtime coauthor, with Fred Espenak (see above), of the NASA Eclipse Bulletin.